karlospn/mytechramblings-site-source-code/content/posts/deploying-a-signalr-core-app-on-aws.md

 The source code can be found here:
 - https://github.com/karlospn/deploy-signalr-core-app-on-aws

-The repository contains a `/cdk` folder, where you can find an AWS CDK app, that creates the following infrastructure on AWS:
+The repository contains a `/cdk` folder, where you can find a CDK app, that creates the following infrastructure on AWS:

-- A VPC with 10.55.0.0/16 CIDR range.
+- A VPC.
 - An Application Load Balancer.
 - A Fargate service.
 - An ElasticCache instance.